 Building a consortium – do understand the project’s specific needs, then bring the relevant partners

 When constructing a consortium that is going to submit a project proposal to the highly competitive Horizon Europe program, the priorities should be different from ensuring your friends can be a part of the project.

 - For the Pre-Award phase, the only thing that matters is how the reviewers perceive the consortium structure: What would be the best project definition, and is the consortium perfectly tailored to execute it?
 In other words – what would be the composition of partners that best serve the project’s definition and goals?
 Are there redundancies?
 Are there tasks that are not well-covered by the expertise of the consortium?

 - For the Post-Award – the execution phase – the goal is to have a manageable project structure, with a reasonable administrative burden and without having redundant and unnecessary partners.
 We have seen projects that were retained for funding in which partners turned out to be a burden as the project did not really need them.
 Experience shows that this is definitely something to avoid.

 Building a Consortium – a simple guide to success

 The key to building a consortium the right way is shifting the discussion focus from partners to functions.
 Looking carefully at what the EC is asking for in the Horizon Europe projects shows they want to see a composite of functions that will lead to the expected impact.

 The very first step to building a consortium successfully is to deeply analyze what would be the best functions to “deliver the goods”.
 This should be done early in the process of proposal development.

-It should be done vis-à-vis the call text, and in line with the overall agenda and scientific concept that you want to promote.
-In that context, we wish to remind that the full call text should be addressed by the project definition.
-If you fail to refer to all of the call text requirements, your application will be less competitive than others.
+It should be done vis-à-vis the topic description, and in line with the overall agenda and scientific concept that you want to promote.
+In that context, we wish to remind that the full topic description should be addressed by the project definition.
+If you fail to refer to all of the topic requirements, your application might be evaluated as less competitive than others.